JMOriggi/Multimodal-Emotion-Recognition-RNN-BLSTM/README.md

 ## Overview
 Multimodal Audio-Textual Neural Network for Emotion recognition using IEMOCAP dataset.
+An approach for emotion recognition leveraging Neural Networks, which combines audio and text analysis.
+The purpose of this work is to build a system capable of recognising different emotions combining acoustic and textual information, and show that this approach outperforms systems based on the separate analysis of these two modalities.
+As an additional remark, it is worth to mention that our solution does not require sentences to be word- or phoneme-aligned with the audio signal in order to be labeled.
+The proposed model, is built and evaluated on the IEMOCAP corpus, which offers realistic audio recording and transcription of sentences with emotional content.
+The model reaches a test accuracy of 73:5%, while the preceding best score of an automatic system, leveraging the same modalities, was 69:7% and human listeners reach 70% (on the four considered emotions).
 Direct link to the master thesis describing the approach code [Thesis link](https://www.politesi.polimi.it/bitstream/10589/143008/3/PATHOSnet.pdf).